Core Concepts

 } as const

-However, you might find it difficult to keep features and workspaces as easily copy-pasteable without these kinds of abstractions.
+However, you might find it more difficult to keep features / domains / workspaces easily copy-pasteable without using these kinds of abstractions.

 • Use Zod for validating familiar API across implementations/options